StanfordAHA/aha-wiki-page/_posts2/03_design_flow.md

 After running the command, the bitstream file would be saved in `./bin/gaussian.bs`.

 The placement file would be saved in `./bin/design.place`.
 We can see the x and y coordinates and the functions of each tile.
+The connection edges among each tile for the application is in `./bin/design.packed`.
+And `./bin/design.route` would show the actual track and `./bin/design.freq` wold show the frequency in MHz unit.

 ### Testing